National Allergy Helpline

 What this means for you:

-If a nurse or doctor believes you are experiencing anaphylaxis, they will immediately give you an injection of adrenaline into your thigh muscle.
+If a nurse or doctor believes you are experiencing anaphylaxis, they will immediately give you adrenaline.

-If you recognise the signs of anaphylaxis yourself, use your adrenaline injector (if prescribed) without delay into your outer mid-thigh and call for help immediately.
-If you’re not sure, it’s safer to use adrenaline than to wait for symptoms to get worse.
+If you recognise the signs of anaphylaxis yourself, use your adrenaline device (if prescribed) without delay and call for help immediately.
+If you’re not sure, it’s safer to use your adrenaline device than to wait for symptoms to get worse.

 The adrenaline should work within 5 minutes.
-If you don’t start to feel better after 5 minutes, use a second adrenaline injector, if you have one.
+If you don’t start to feel better after 5 minutes, use a second adrenaline device, if you have one.

 3) Correct patient positioning